Custom Search

 If you are looking for something more original to try during Christmas, then what Italians like to consume may give you a few ideas.
 I have to admit though that I do like the traditional Turkey based Christmas meal, which my dear mum does very well indeed, I have to add.
 Still even I found myself longing for something a little different from time to time.

 Now I find myself in Italy, I no longer have that longing!
-Please keep reading if you would like to find out what will be gracing tables in Italy during Christmas.
+Please keep reading if you would like to find out what will be gracing tables in Italy during Christmas, including a (long) list of regional specialities.

 Interestingly, the Christmas day meal is not always the central meal of the Italian festive season.
 Many families put on a big spread for Christmas Eve instead.
 Indeed, these spreads are so big that many will probably not feel like tucking into a huge meal on Christmas Day!